-The company ARGIS Archeology Service GmbH is an archaeological service company.
-This means that the field of activity lies in the area of ”applied archeology” or field archeology.
-According to the laws of the market, ARGIS does exactly what archaeological demand is there for.
+The company ARGIS Archeology Service GmbH is a contract archaeology company.
+This means that the field of activity lies in the area of “applied archeology” or field archeology.
+According to the laws of the market, ARGIS aims to meet the demand for archaeological services.
 The range of services ranges from prospecting to excavations, various reports (especially for EIA procedures), documentation, excavation analyzes and archaeological final reports.
 Some of the results are self-published.
 The motto of ARGIS “For us is not a task too big or too small” shows the comprehensive competence of the employees of this company, which perform in all fields of archeology best performance.
 ARGIS is preferred for demanding projects.
 However, the employees of the company also want to live up to this trust in their day-to-day business.
 That’s why they claim to work carefully and accurately at all times.

 How did the collaboration between ARGIS and Inari Software begin?